-Micro Mini Skirt Lengths
+1. Micro Mini Skirt Lengths

 A micro mini skirt is really short, coming to just below the bottom on the tops of the thighs.
 Micro minis are best worn when there is no chance of you needing to bend down.
 They can be worn with tights in winter.

-Mini Skirt Lengths
+2. Mini Skirt Lengths

 Mini skirts typically end mid-thigh, around 4 inches (10cm) from the bottom.
-Mini skirts tend to make legs look longer so are popular for shorter women.
-Mini skirts can be tight and fitted, flared or even very full.
+Mini skirts tend to make legs look longer, so they are popular for shorter women.
+Mini skirts can be tight and fitted, flared, or even very full.
 Denim mini skirts will always be popular.

-Short Skirt Lengths
+3. Short Skirt Lengths